> What is SEMAA?

 What is the Family Café?

 The Family Café is an interactive forum that provides educational and parenting information to adult caregivers and any other supportive, adult role models that are actively involved in the student's life.
 It provides access to local resources to help parents gain a better understanding and appreciation for what their kids are learning and supports dialog between families, local education officials and other community stakeholders.
-Visit the Family Café page
+Visit the Family Café page for more details.

 How do I start a SEMAA site?